Lecturer in Classics at the National University of Ireland, Galway

 Career bio: I received my PhD from NUI Galway (2007), then worked as a Postdoctoral Researcher at the University of Cambridge and NUI Galway.
 I have been Lecturer in Classics at NUI Galway since 2012.
 I am also an Associate Director at the Moore Institute.

 — Pádraic Moran (padraic.moran @ nuigalway.ie)

-(I pronounce my first name like PAW-rick.)
+(I pronounce my first name like the English words PAW-Rick.)

 - Some online bibliographiesA few online bibliographical resources for early medieval philology (with an Irish focus).

 - A second research trip on East Asian glossingIn 2013 I had the wonderful opportunity to participate in a research trip to Kyoto and Tokyo to explore, with other European colleagues, the similarities between reading practices in early medieval Europe and Japan in the period roughly 7th to 9th centuries.
 This summer we had the great fortune to make a return visit, where we had the opportunity… Continue reading A second research trip on East Asian glossing